-The Fall: The End of the Murdoch Empire
+THE FALL: The End of the Murdoch Empire

-In one of the early episodes of Succession, the highly popular TV series, the ageing patriarch, the self-made billionaire and media baron, Logan Roy, passes the mantle to his younger son, Roman and not to Kendall, the eldest and more qualified of the two siblings.
-In doing so, he creates enough fodder for the story to last four seasons.
-It becomes such a spicy saga that it turns out steady grime and gossip to keep millions of audiences engaged and inspires many memes, spin-offs and the like.

-Logan’s tale with its remarkable similarities to Rupert Murdoch’s story, may as well, in time, pass off as the original screenplay of Murdoch’s life and times.

-Michael Wolff’s ‘The Fall’ begins with Murdoch’s obituary written sometime in the future and tries to look at the final years of his life in retrospect.
+Michael Wolff’s ‘The Fall’ begins with Rupert Murdoch’s obituary written sometime in the future and tries to look at the final years of his life in retrospect.
 The issues he focuses on in the book are ones we have read a lot about in the contemporary press as most of these events have played out in front of us.
-At a time when there is saturation coverage of every event on all media formats, it’s difficult to write something about a popular person that we may have not read or seen already.
 Perhaps, beginning with an obit was the only way Wolff could have got our attention to a book on the media baron’s current life phase, given that none of the book’s material feels fresh or new.

 The picture Wolff paints is of an ailing patriarch, who as a businessman has achieved much success with his drive and passion, single-mindedly pursuing the conservative right view of the world but who is now struggling to seek approval from his children who are firmly rooted to their liberal left view.